You can create a WordPress website easily.

 For that, go to Settings > Permalinks.
 And select the Post name option there.

-You know creating attractive permalinks can help you drive more traffic to your site?
+You know creating pretty permalinks can help you drive more traffic to your site?

-WordPress automatically assigns it to the default “Uncategorized” category If you don’t select.
+WordPress automatically assigns it to the default “Uncategorized” category If you don’t select it.

-You always have to categorise your posts suites to them.
+You always have to categorize your posts as suitable to them.
 So your website visitors can accurately understand the content of your blog posts.